 The UK Young Artists ‘UKYA City Takeover: Nottingham 19’ festival is free week-long family festival taking place from February 7-13 all over Nottingham city centre – with pop-up events, films, gigs, spoken word performances, art installations and exhibitions.
 Find out more

-Did you know the winner of Masterchef: The Professionals 2018, Laurence Henry, has an allotment plot at St Ann’s that he manages with his brother!
+Did you know the winner of Masterchef: The Professionals 2018, Laurence Henry, has an allotment plot at St Ann’s that he manages with his friend!
 The allotments were featured on the final programme of the series and it’s great to know that the site is home to one of the UK’s best young chefs – currently working as a sous chef at Sat Bains restaurant in Lenton.
 Find out more